Computing and Online Safety

 Technology is woven into the society we live in and has the capacity to change lives.
 A high-quality computing curriculum enables our pupils to use technology to understand and change the world they live in.
 Through teaching computing, we aim to equip our children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.

 Our computing curriculum comprises of a number of strands:

 - Information Technology - Communication and presentation & Data retrieving and organising

 Through each of these strands, we aim to equip our pupils with the skills they need in order to find, explore, analyse, exchange and present information.
-In addition to this, we focus on developing the necessary skills to enable our pupils to be able to use information in a discriminating and effective way.
-Each year group builds on the skills taught during the previous year, to ensure that, by year 6, pupils are confident users of technology, including a range of different programs, apps and websites.
+We also focus on developing the necessary skills to enable our pupils to be able to use information in an effective way.
+Each year group builds on the skills taught during the previous year to ensure that, by the end of year 6, pupils are confident users of technology, including a range of different programs, apps and websites.

 “The internet has changed all of our lives, particularly our children’s.
 For parents and carers this opens up a whole new world of things to be aware of.
 For many of us, this can all be a bit too much.
-You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking how can I be as good a parent online as I am offline?”
+You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking "How can I be as good a parent online as I am offline?”
 The CEOP site aims to make online parenting simple: http://www.thinkuknow.co.uk/